They think holistically. They think systemically.

 Moving fast without a plan is not a strategy.
 It is a cost.

-You are an experienced business owner who has built something real.
-But the AI conversation has become so loud and so full of contradictory advice that knowing where to start feels impossible.
+You've built a business that works.
+But the AI conversation has become so loud, and so full of conflicting advice that it's harder than it should be to know where to start.

 Sound familiar?

-When AI is introduced correctly, the results are specific and measurable.
-This is what Susan's process is designed to deliver.
-And it starts long before anything is implemented.
+When AI is introduced correctly, results are specific and measurable.
+This is what Susan's process is designed to deliver, and it starts long before anything is implemented.

 AI is one of the most powerful operational advantages available to service businesses today.
 Used correctly, it removes daily friction, frees your team for higher-value work, and creates real efficiency across your operation.